PseudoDevs/IamGhost/abmd1.md

-Last updated: 2024-04-13 10:24:16
+Last updated: 2024-04-13 10:24:50
-Random Quote: I get my best ideas when everybody else is asleep. - Lalo Salamanca
+Random Quote: I keep making mistakes and not learning from them. - Cassie Howard